Joe-Ferrara/Joe-Ferrara.github.io/_posts/2020-05-04-basketball.markdown

 |Team       | 66.68% | 66.74% | 65.70% |
 |Player and Team | 69.78% | 67.13% | 67.04% |

-## Conclusions
+## Conclusions and Future Work

 All the models except the player MLP and team MLP models beat the best naive model.
 The player and the player and team logistic regression and support vector machine models beat the betting odds predictions on the test data, but the logistic regression and support vector machine numbers are a bit odd since the percentages on the test data are higher than the percentages on training and validation data.
 This is perhaps due to randomness, and the fact that the test data is relatively small.
 Another possible explanation is that the models are better at predicting some seasons over other seasons.
-A more season by season analysis is something to explore in the future, and could help explain this phenomenon.
+A more season by season analysis is something I would like to explore in the future.
+It could explain why these models are doing so well on the test data.

 In general, the models all performed better when using the player and the player and team statistics over using just the team statistics.
 This is not surprising because the player statistics are more detailed and numerous.

-It is interesting that all of the models performed similarly on the training and validation data; none of them beating the betting odds predictions.
+It is interesting that all the models performed similarly on the training and validation data with none of them beating the betting odds predictions.
 The fact that all the models perform similarly suggests they are all finding similar patterns in the data, with logistic regression and the support vector machine perhaps doing a slightly better job.

-The numbers on the predictions here are consistent with the survey of related work on the subject in section 2 of [[HSZ]](#HSZ) as well as being consistent with the predictions made in [[HSZ]](#HSZ).
+The numbers here are consistent with the survey of related work on the subject in section 2 of [[HSZ]](#HSZ), as well as being consistent with the predictions made in [[HSZ]](#HSZ).

-## Future Work
+The reason I held out the 2018-19 and 2019-20 seasons as the test set is to create the following betting scenario: one creates a model using all past data available, and then applies the model to the current season (or most recent two seasons in this case).
+An alternative method to try in the future is the following: create the same models using the same training and validation data here, and then update these models (by retraining them) once every week during the test data seasons with the data from the week added to the training and validation sets.
+This recreates what one might actually do in a betting scenario.
+Another alternative method would be to use smaller training and validation sets, perhaps use only from the season or two before the test data season.
+It is possible that changing trends in NBA game play over the 10 season period of the training and validation data makes the data less susceptible to predictive modeling.
+Making the training data only from the season or two before the test data removes this issue.
+On the other hand, a smaller training and validation set brings its own difficulties in making a good predictive model.

-There are many directions for future work with the project.
-One direction  is to do a finer analysis of the logistic regression and multi-layer perceptron models' predictions by considering the probabilities they output versus just rounding the probabilites to predict whether or not the home team will win.
-A way to do this would be to compare the probabilities the models output with the probabilities from the betting odds in order to devise a betting strategy.
-This is done in [[HSZ]](#HSZ), and I plan to explore betting possibilities in my next post.
+At the outset of the project, I hoped to build a multilayer perceptron (MLP) model that would beat or at least be as good as the predictions made by the betting odds data.
+This clearly did not happen.
+It turned out that the simpler logistic regression and the linear support vector machine models beat the MLP model.
+In the future I hope to make a more robust MLP model by introducing more advanced statistics into the data.
+Another possible way to improve the MLP model is to incorporate a convolutional layer.
+There are many possible ways to do this, and one method is carried out in [[HSZ]](#HSZ).
+It would be interesting to come up with a new successful way to incorporate a convolutional layer.

 # Reference